FTX failure divides lawmakers on how tough to get with crypto regulation - NewsBreak

 “I encourage my colleagues to understand Sam Bankman-Fried’s con for what it is: a failure of centralization, a failure of business ethics and a crime,” the Minnesota Republican said.
 “It is not a failure of technology.”

-Emmer, a co-chair of the bipartisan Congressional Blockchain Caucus, has been a leading advocate in the House for crypto firms.
-He led a letter in March that objected to the Securities and Exchange Commission’s approach to enforcing cryptocurrencies.
+Emmer, a co-chairman of the bipartisan Congressional Blockchain Caucus, has been a leading advocate in the House for crypto firms.
+He filed a letter in March that objected to the Securities and Exchange Commission’s approach to enforcing cryptocurrencies.
 He’s said recently the FTX failure was an example of flawed enforcement.

 U.S. Rep. Ted Budd, another member of the Congressional Blockchain Caucus who signed the March letter and received more than $500,000 from Salame’s independent expenditure political action committee, sits on the Financial Services panel but was not present at Tuesday’s hearing.